-Planning a trip to Universal Studios Florida or Islands of Adventure in 2022?
+Planning a trip to Universal Studios Florida or Islands of Adventure?
 This travel guide includes what to bring, where to eat, things to do, and more!

 My husband and I vacation at Universal Orlando Resort multiple times each year.
 There's always something new and exciting.